Telegram-Mini-Apps/telegram-apps/apps/docs/packages/typescript/tma-js-sdk-vue.md

 ### Init Result Related

-The library provides a collection of simple hooks for each init result value.
-Here is the list of following hooks and corresponding higher-order components:
+The library provides a collection of simple composables for each init result value.
+Here is the list of following composables and corresponding higher-order components:

 - `useBackButton`.
 Returns the [BackButton](tma-js-sdk/components/back-button.md) component accessor
 - `useClosingBehavior`.
 Returns the [ClosingBehavior](tma-js-sdk/components/closing-behavior.md)